JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 <[sample:ServicesCommand]>

-Do note that the command will be responsible for disposing and shutting down the running `JasperRuntime`.
+Do note that the command will be responsible for disposing and shutting down the running `IJasperHost`.